lomin/alive/PITCHME.md

 "This is not a problem in our project, since we automated all the moving parts.
 All designers only have to install docker, set the right flags, pull the image, start the container, install npm, gulp, webpack, babel, yarn, react, redux ..."

 - Every additional tool makes the whole development process a little more brittle. <!-- .element: class="fragment" -->
-- The direction of the dependency is wrong.
-Development should simplify the design process, not complicate it. <!-- .element: class="fragment" -->
+- Development should simplify the design process, not complicate it. <!-- .element: class="fragment" -->

 #HSLIDE